Mattefarax/PW-Gruppo2-LovelyCommit/Protocol/README.md

 #### **Text Message**

-To send the text message we decided to send 20 comands formatted in the following manner:
+In the first iteration of our protocol we thought it would be a nice idea to have the the text message inside the comand pyload.

+As soon as we did it we discovered it was a bad decision so we decided to have a message code and also a message type specific for the text message.

 <div  align="center">
 <table>